Enoai/Serverless-Tech-Review/README.md

     Once done, you are now able to start up serverless in offline mode.
     3. Run command – “npm start”
     4. Once completed, you should be displayed the following and are now able to run this API locally, this API comes pre-filled with some seeded data to instantly start working on it / messing around on it.
+    5. Once running, you are now also able to run some Jest TESTS via a 2nd command termnial, once open run the following command ---- "npm test"

 ![image](https://user-images.githubusercontent.com/29772947/167320181-c5dab7b9-48a2-42ec-b1f9-ed7d81cfa03b.png)